Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Possible backgrounds and the detector design of FOREHUNT

-Before we conclude, we want to remark on a few aspects for this proposal, like the detector elements or cost involved.
+For the tracking station, one can consider layers of Resistive Plate Chambers (RPCs).
 The typical cost of BIS78 RPCs are around 3.1\,k\euro/m$^2$\,\cite{Bauer:2019vqk}.
 In our detectors, we propose to place several circular layers of RPCs transverse to the length of the cylindrical decay volume.
 Therefore, the cost of a single layer will be proportional to the cross-sectional area of the cylinder, which depends on the radius of the proposed detector.
 For the maximum radius of 5\,m from our proposal, the cost per layer of RPC would be around 245\,k\euro.
 Increasing the number of such layers would increase the efficiency of reconstructing the secondary vertex.
 A triplet configuration of these RPC layers can achieve resolutions of 0.1\,cm and 0.4\,ns in the spatial and temporal directions, respectively\,\cite{Bauer:2019vqk}.
+Moreover, the momentum resolution of the tracking system can be optimised by placing the tracking layers according to the Gluckstern equation\,\cite{tracking}, which relates the number of tracking layers, the distance between them and the magnetic field of the tracker to the momentum resolution of the reconstructed tracks.
 The addition of a calorimeter will be useful for identifying LLPs decaying to photons, and it will help in extracting more information about the LLP, like its mass.
-Placing the detector close to the IP also opens up the opportunity of integrating it with the trigger system of the main FCC-hh detector.
+Placing the detector close to the IP also opens up the opportunity to integrate it with the trigger system of the main FCC-hh detector.